PseudoDevs/IamGhost/amd6.md

-Last updated: 2024-04-05 16:14:31
+Last updated: 2024-04-05 16:15:04
-Random Quote: Mike Wheeler: "I'm not prostituting my sister."Lucas Sinclair: "But it's for a good cause." - Lucas Sinclair
+Random Quote: Power resides where men believe it resides...
+It's a trick, a shadow on the wall.  -  Varys